Funding How-To Guide

-- For foundation funding opportunities and philanthrophy news, sign-up for free newsletters with the Foundation Center.
+- For foundation funding opportunities and philanthropy news, sign-up for free newsletters with the Foundation Center.

 Step 3: Search Awarded Proposal Databases

-Once the grant seeker locates funding opportunities with a specific funder, research the funder's awarded proposal database, if available, to identify previous awards made and examples of successfully funded projects.
+Once you find funding opportunities with a specific funder, research the funder's awarded proposal database, if available, to identify previous awards made and examples of successfully funded projects.
 This information can help the grant seeker decide what funding to apply for and if the funder's priorities align with their funding priorities.
 The Center provides an Awarded Proposal Databases list to help the grant seeker quickly navigate to several databases where awarded information is maintained.

 Step 4: Other References and Resources